purescript/pursuit/README.md

 [![Build Status](https://api.travis-ci.org/purescript/pursuit.svg?branch=master)](http://travis-ci.org/purescript/pursuit)

-Pursuit is a web application which hosts documentation for PureScript packages, and lets you search for code by names or types, via Hoogle.
+Pursuit is a web application which hosts documentation for PureScript packages, and lets you search for code by names or types.

 Pursuit is currently deployed at <http://pursuit.purescript.org>.